lutaml/lutaml-uml/LUTAML.md

 ## Attribute definition

-One can use explicit or implicit syntax for attribute definition
+One can use "explicit" or "implicit" syntax for attribute definitions.

-explicit syntax:
+Explicit syntax:

 ```java
 class A {